 So what did I like?
 The story is very good, despite the usual lame Bond clichés that abound (i.e., Bond sleeps with woman/woman dies in the next scene).
 Skyfall could work as a character drama without the Bond baggage—hence, I suspect, the “two movies” I mentioned above.
 Although Judi Dench has been given meatier parts as M in the past (The World is Not Enough immediately comes to mind), here she really does make the most of it.
 There’s an obvious motif established early in the film, but it doesn’t ultimately refer to the person we first think it does.
 Her relationship with Bond is genuinely complicated, in no small measure because of the nice parallel Silva offers to their situation.

 Generally speaking, Silva is truly a great villain—not perfect, but one of the best Bond villains to be sure.
 His role in the film is repeatedly counter-intuitive to what we expect a Bond villain to be, and I really appreciated that.
 I can see why Bardem signed on to the script.
 This isn’t just a scene-chewing paycheck part in a high-profile film.
 Silva gives Bardem a lot to work with, and the actor dominates every scene without ever feeling like he’s hamming it up.
-That said, though, I’m slightly disturbed by the fact that two of the last three villains (along with LeChiffre in Casino) express pretty blatant homoerotic feelings towards Craig’s Bond, although this time Bond has a bit more fun with it.
+That said, though, I’m slightly disturbed by the fact that two of the last three villains (along with LeChiffre in Casino) express pretty blatant homoerotic feelings towards Craig’s Bond--which contains the potential for homophobia--although this time Bond has a bit more fun with it.

 As to other new actors: unsurprisingly, Ralph Fiennes’ character, Mallory, is not who we might first think him to be.
 I say “unsurprisingly” because they wouldn’t cast such a respected star in what would amount to little more than a glorified cameo as an arbitrary bureaucrat.
 But, I’ll confess he didn’t turn out to be what I had assumed from the previews.
 Likewise, Naomi Harris as Eve.
 I like her casting by the end, but again the plot twist to get there is kind of annoying dumb.
 Which early rumors about her were true?
 They all were.